The Last Color

-The Last Color is an Indian feature film produced and directed by Indian-American Chef Vikas Khanna.
-The film addresses an age old taboo surrounding widows in Vrindavan and Varanasi in India.
+The Last Color is an Indian feature film produced and directed by Indian American chef Vikas Khanna.
+The film addresses an age-old taboo surrounding widows in Vrindavan and in Varanasi.
 It deals with how a 9-year old tightrope walker befriends one such widow and promises to add color to her life.
-The film is adapted from Khanna's own book 'The Last Color' published by Bloomsbury Publishing.
-Several students from Banaras Hindu University also worked as interns in this project.
+The film was adapted from Khanna's own book The Last Color published by Bloomsbury Publishing.
+Several students from Banaras Hindu University also worked as interns on this project.

 Plot

 The story unfolds in the city of Varanasi, India where Chhoti, a nine-year-old tightrope walker and flower seller, dreams of saving 300 rupees ($4), so that she can attend school.
 She faces a daily struggle for survival along with her best friend Chintu.
 Chhoti befriends Noor, a white-clad widow who suffers a life of total abstinence and is prohibited from taking part in any festivities, especially Holi, the Indian festival of colors.
-Chotti tries to arrange a meeting between Anarkali, a transwoman who is brutally raped over and again by the local police named Raja, and Noor, whome she has recently befriended.
+Chotti tries to arrange a meeting between Anarkali, a trans woman who is brutally raped over and again by the local police named Raja, and Noor, whom she has recently befriended.
 He blackmails her into submission by threatening to rape Chotti who Anarkali is very fond of.
 Over time, Choti and Noor's friendship gets stronger and breaks the barriers of caste system but Noor and Anarkali never meet.

 Noor encourages the brave little girl to face life by "flying high" with courage, education and dignity.
 She shares her fondest, but closely kept childhood memories of playing with colors.
 Chhoti promises Noor that, this Holi, she will splash colors on her.
-But on Holi's eve, Noor passes away, and during a sweep, Chhoti is imprisoned by the corrupt police, led by Raja who is trying to pin Anarkali's murder on Chotti who witnessed him murder the transwoman.
+But on Holi's eve, Noor passes away, and during a sweep, Chhoti is imprisoned by the corrupt police, led by Raja who is trying to pin Anarkali's murder on Chotti who witnessed him murder the trans woman.
 Will Chhoti be able to keep her promise made to Noor?

-Twenty-four years later, Chhoti becomes an advocate and fights for societal reforms that would bring about rehabilitation of both street children and widows after having won a case for transwomen.
+Twenty-four years later, Chhoti becomes an advocate and fights for societal reforms that would bring about rehabilitation of both street children and widows after having won a case for trans women.
 The Last Color is a story of promises kept and promises broken, a friendship that knows no bounds, and the freedom and victory of the human spirit.